Maybe You Are Independent Because You Fear Involvement or You Want To Be Involved in a Proscribed Limited Way

 We talked that night at dinner and spent the next two days chatting about these issues.
 It made me realize that the word “independence” can mean lots of things, and especially when used in the context of romance, it can present several issues for getting along and compatibility.

-So then I thought ---- The word Independence should have a modifying adjective in front of it.
+The Word Independence should have a Modifying Adjective in front of it

 Sometimes life is draining enough, testing enough, tiring enough – that we seek the privacy of our own convictions and our own emotions.
 However, as couples, one of the reasons we are together is to be able to assist each other through the headwaters of trouble and emotional turbulence.